KacperNlp/KacperNlp/README.md

 ### About me:

 I'm frontend-dev and I'm from Poland.
-I really enjoy learning languages and frameworks, especially React.
+I really enjoy learning languages and frameworks, especially Vue.
 If you want to know something more about me, you can check my website: https://kacpernlp.pl/

 ### My skills: